saturnlighting/literature-review/README.md

 but to what extent?
-To the best of our knowledge, there is no academic paper in the transport literature that reviews this specific area of research. <!-- This paper aims to fill this gap. --> Fotios and Castleton (2017) provided a review of suggested actions to enable cycling lighting to contribute to the safety of cyclists.
+To the best of our knowledge, there is no academic paper in the transport literature that reviews this specific area of research. <!-- This paper aims to fill this gap. --> Fotios and Castleton (2017) provide a review of suggested actions to enable cycling lighting to contribute to the safety of cyclists.
 “Lighting to see and lighting to be seen by”.
 However, this review focuses road lighting and lighting for cycling and road safety rather than cycling levels.
 The relation between cycling uptake, road safety, and lighting is clear.
 This review focuses on road lighting and cycling levels.
 Concepts to define?
 E.g. road lighting?
 Review structure:

 # Methodology